andresfelipe29/cesio-137-decay-simulation/README.md

 # Simulation

-In order to run the simulation, it is first necessary to run the programs "exp-decay.py" and "bin-decay.py", they generate the .txt files containing the data with wich the histograms are built.
+In order to run the simulation, it is first necessary to run the programs "exp-decay.py" and "bin-decay.py", they generate the .txt files in "datos" containing the data with wich the histograms are built.

 # Graphics

-"graficos.py" colects all the data and creates the graphs for all N-nuclei specified in "setup.txt".
+"graficos.py" colects all the data and creates the graphs for all N-nuclei specified in "setup.txt", the graphs are then saved to "graficos"